StorjOld/heartbeat/README.md

 sigma ?= alpha * mu + sum(v_i * f_k(i))
 ```

 Please see the paper or the code for more details.
-This scheme as written obviously requires 2x storage on the server since the file tags are the same size as the file.
-However, it is possible to reduce the storage requirement significantly at the cost of increasing the communication by a small amount.
-This is also described in the paper.
+This scheme as described above obviously requires 2x storage on the server since the file tags are the same size as the file.
+However, it is possible to reduce the storage requirement significantly at the cost of increasing the communication by a small amount, which the implementation currently does.
+By default it reduces the extra storage requirement by 10 times, so that the storage requirement is 1.1x.

-### PySwPriv
+##### PySwPriv

 This is the same as SwPriv but written in pure python.
 It is significantly slower (understandably) but provides the same functionality.